matplotlib/matplotlib/doc/users/artists.rst

 ==========   ======================================================================

-Each of the properties is accessed with an old-fashioned setter or getter (yes we know this irritates pythonistas and we plan to support direct access via properties or traits but it hasn't been done yet).
+Each of the properties is accessed with an old-fashioned setter or getter (yes we know this irritates Pythonistas and we plan to support direct access via properties or traits but it hasn't been done yet).
 For example, to multiply the current alpha by a half::